All-About-Berlin/reddit-bot/messages/visiting.md

 Welcome to /r/berlin!
 Are you visiting Berlin soon?
 Ask questions about your visit in the [sticky thread](https://www.reddit.com/r/berlin/comments/epylro/visiting_berlin_moving_here_going_clubbing_have_a/).
 Your thread might be deleted shortly, but feel free to ask your question again there.

+**Berlin is affected by the Coronavirus pandemic.
+For more information, see the [/r/berlin Coronavirus megathread](https://www.reddit.com/r/berlin/comments/fgk8ez/berlins_coronavirus_megathread_live_updates/)** All state-run cultural attractions are closed.
+Most events are cancelled.
+This is not a good time to visit Berlin.
+It is safer to stay at home.

 If this is your first time in Berlin, these resources can help you:

 * [How to plan a trip to Berlin](http://allaboutberlin.com/guides/planning-a-trip-to-berlin)